Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Datasets and experiments

-Speech synthesis was performed using the open-source TTS model CosyVoice2~\cite{cosyvoice}, which was fine-tuned on the target domain data before synthesis.
+Speech synthesis was performed using the open-source TTS model CosyVoice 2~\cite{cosyvoice}, which was fine-tuned on the target domain data before synthesis.
+CosyVoice 2 is pre-trained on massive English and Mandarin data, providing rich prior bilingual knowledge.
+This is critical for English-Mandarin code-switching, as the model has already learned the joint distribution and phonetic transitions between these two languages.
+This prior knowledge ensures that the synthesized code-switching data is phonetically accurate, providing higher effectiveness for developing CS-ASR models.
 Speech samples from different datasets as prompt speech were used to simulate various accents: LibriSpeech for American English, ASRU for Mandarin spoken in mainland China, and SEAME for Southeast Asian-accented English and Mandarin.

 Code-switching text generation was performed via Qwen 1.5-32B-chat~\cite{qwen}, and Deepseek-R1 API~\cite{liu2024deepseek}, respectively.
 As shown in Figure~\ref{fig:llm}, we employed a prompt containing several examples of converting monolingual sentences into their code-switching counterparts.
 The LLMs then generated code-switching sentences by referencing the prompt and applying the transformation to the target monolingual inputs.